 When I first started out writing, as a hobby and unpaid, I began as perhaps most writer’s do – from the comfort of my own little desk.
 Set up in the corner of our kitchen, I would retreat to my desk whenever there was a spare minute during the evening.
 A place to spread all my writing paraphernalia, this was where I could switch off from the working day and into writing mode.

 Then, I began to take my writing seriously and, what developed from a hobby was now my full-time role.
 The little desk wasn’t going to cut it anymore, and my other half wasn’t going to put up with me overtaking the family dining room with all my sticky notes and paperwork each night.
-There was only one thing for it – I needed a room of one’s own; more specifically a shed!
+There was only one thing for it – I needed a room of one’s own; more specifically a small office shed!

 Escape to The Shed